endurabyte/FitEdit.Landing/source/landing/support/integration-signin-terms.md

   <p>
-    FitEdit also becomes your user agent when you entrust it with your username and password to these services.
-FitEdit securely stores your credentials in encrypted database fields, and you can access the features of these services through FitEdit, just the same as a web browser.
-The credentials never leave your device except when sent to the online service, for example Garmin Connect or Strava.
-For this reason you must log in on each device that you use FitEdit on.
-You can log out at any time, which deletes your stored credentials from the local FitEdit database.
+    FitEdit like a web browser becomes your user agent when you entrust it with your credentials to web services.
+FitEdit securely stores your credentials, and you can access the features of these services through FitEdit, just the same as a web browser.
   </p>

   <h3>Garmin Connect</h3>